User Tampering in Reinforcement Learning Recommender Systems: User Tampering

 \subsection{Instrumental Goals and Control Incentives}

+According to \citet{everitt21b}, an `instrumental goal' is conceptualized as an outcome that serves as a means to achieve the ultimate goal of obtaining a reward.
+Speaking in causal terms, an agent possesses an instrumental goal to cause an event if: (1) the agent is able to cause the event and (2) the event, in turn, results in an increase in the agent's expected observed reward.
+One of the key benefits of using CIDs in the modeling of media recommendation systems is that CIDs provide us with conceptual tools for the examination of instrumental goals.
+RL agents often harbor such instrumental goals, which assist in increasing their observed rewards.

-An `instrumental control incentive' (ICI) is a graphical property of CIDs introduced by \citet{everitt21b}.
-An ICI exists on a Structural Node $X$ if it lies on a path in the CID that begins at a Decision Node and ends at a Utility Node, and basically implies that the action chosen at the former affects the expected utility at the latter \emph{through} affecting the distribution over values at $X$.
+An `instrumental control incentive' (ICI) is a property displayed in the graphical models of CIDs, as introduced by \citet{everitt21b}.
+An ICI is said to be present on a Structural Node $X$ if it is located along a path in the CID that originates at a Decision Node and concludes at a Utility Node.
+This essentially implies that the choice of action at the Decision Node can alter the expected utility at the Utility Node \emph{through} affecting the distribution over values at $X$.

-The importance of ICIs is that they provide a simple graphical criterion that can establish either the potential presence or the categorical absence of a so-called `instrumental goal' on certain events in a RL problem \citep{everitt21a}.
-An RL agent is said to have an \emph{instrumental goal} to influence the distribution at a Structural Node $X$ in a certain way if it has an ICI on $X$ and that particular influence increases the expected reward accumulated by the agent -- in short, if it has both the ability and a reason to affect the distribution at $X$.
+ICIs bear significant implications for user tampering due to their capacity to graphically indicate either the possible presence or the categorical absence of an \emph{instrumental goal} in certain events within a RL problem \citep{everitt21a}.
+An RL agent is said to possess an instrumental goal to influence the distribution at a Structural Node $X$ in a certain way if it has an ICI on $X$ and that particular influence increases the expected reward accumulated by the agent.
+Essentially, the agent must have both the ability and a motive to influence the distribution at $X$.